Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents: Exponential utility with terminal liability

 \subsection{Mean-field equilibrium under stochastic order flow}

 Our goal is to find a set of transition probability functions $p_n(s,y), (s,y)\in \cals_n\times \caly_n, 0\leq n\leq N-1$, that clears the market by matching demand and supply at every node.
 To ensure generality, we also incorporate an external stochastic order flow, $L_{n-1}(S_{n-1},Y_{n-1})$, which represents the aggregate net stock supply per capita at each time $t_{n-1}$, for $1\leq n\leq N$.
 The external order flow serves to model the aggregate contribution from other populations.
-In particular, it can be used to represent the aggregate net supply from individual investors, which is often difficult to be modeled by rigorous optimizations, or the supply from a major financial institution such as a central bank. \begin{assumption} For every $1\leq n\leq N$, $L_{n-1}:\cals_{n-1}\times \caly_{n-1}\rightarrow \mbb{R}$ is a bounded measurable function. \end{assumption} \begin{definition} We say that the system is in the mean-field equilibrium if \be \lim_{N_p\rightarrow \infty}\frac{1}{N_p}\sum_{i=1}^{N_p}\phi^{i,*}_{n-1}(S_{n-1},Y_{n-1},Z_{n-1}^i,\gamma_i)=L_{n-1}(S_{n-1},Y_{n-1}), \nn \ee $\mbb{P}$-a.s.\! for every $1\leq n\leq N$ with $\phi^{i,*}_{n-1}$ defined by $(\ref{th-t1-eq1})$. \end{definition}
+In particular, it can be used to represent the aggregate net supply from individual investors, which is often difficult to model by rigorous optimizations, or the supply from a major financial institution such as a central bank. \begin{assumption} For every $1\leq n\leq N$, $L_{n-1}:\cals_{n-1}\times \caly_{n-1}\rightarrow \mbb{R}$ is a bounded measurable function. \footnote{Since the domain $\cals_{n-1}\times \caly_{n-1}$ is finite, the boundedness assumption is redundant.
+However, we make it explicit for clarity.
+We keep this convention throughout the paper.} \end{assumption} \begin{definition} We say that the system is in the mean-field equilibrium if \be \lim_{N_p\rightarrow \infty}\frac{1}{N_p}\sum_{i=1}^{N_p}\phi^{i,*}_{n-1}(S_{n-1},Y_{n-1},Z_{n-1}^i,\gamma_i)=L_{n-1}(S_{n-1},Y_{n-1}), \nn \ee $\mbb{P}$-a.s.\! for every $1\leq n\leq N$ with $\phi^{i,*}_{n-1}$ defined by $(\ref{th-t1-eq1})$. \end{definition}

 Since the idiosyncratic factors $(Z^i,\gamma_i), i\in \mbb{N}$ are independent and identically distributed (i.i.d.), and also independent of the process $(S,Y)$, the above condition for the mean-field equilibrium is equivalently expressed as \be \ex^1\bigl[\phi^{1,*}_{n-1}(s,y,Z_{n-1}^1,\gamma_1)\bigr]=L_{n-1}(s,y) \ee for every $(s,y)\in \cals_{n-1}\times \caly_{n-1}$, $1\leq n\leq N$.
-Under the mean-field equilibrium, the excess demand/supply per capita converges to zero as the population size tends to infinity.
+Under the mean-field equilibrium, the excess demand/supply per capita converges to zero as the population size $N_p$ tends to infinity.
 Our first main result is then established as follows.
 One can observe a conditional McKean-Vlasov nature, where the transition probabilities depend on the distribution of idiosyncratic factors conditioned on the realization of common shocks $(S,Y)$, as expected from the result in \cite{Fujii, Fujii-Sekine1}.